 Any physical memory reported in TD Hob should be ACCEPTED by TDVF, except the Temporary memory and TD HOB regions, which are declared in the TD metadata.
+TDVF must consult the TD metadata to not accept any ADDED memory region, such as BFV, CFV, TD Hob, and Temporary memory.
+TDVF must only accept the unaccepted memory reported by VMM.
 The summary of the TDVF memory state from VMM is shown in Table 7-2.